-2c 2.36 Corsican 1960 PAWS Connecting Green Belt,
+Cpt No. Area (ha) Main Species Year Management Regime Major Management Constraints Designations 2c 2.36 Corsican pine 1960 PAWS restoration Green Belt, Planted Ancient Woodland Site

-pine restoration People with Planted Ancient

-· woods & trees Woodland Site

 Sub compartment 2c is predominantly an area of cCorsican pine, estimated to have been established around 1960.
 The sub compartment has been broken down into four separate areas, with the largest of the stands situated in the western half of the compartment.